Go to Homepage

 Old stalwart Sheraton Senggigi/ photo: hotel

-Opened in 1990, the Sheraton Senggigi was another of the ambitious big five-stars with marble floors, a grand lobby and a variety of restaurants designed for upmarket families and couples.
-The property remains attractive and that would have to be largely credited to its lush gardens filled with birdsong, lagoon pool and quiet corners with plenty of deck chairs.
 The hotel is a well-greased vacation machine that may not stack up with the stylish “boutique” resorts and villas increasingly on offer, but like the other big resorts of the day, the place is busy and appreciated as a star-rated tropical holiday.
 Enquire about its two villas or the wing of ground floor rooms with wide decks and direct access to the gardens and beach.
-WiFi is available free in the lobby and restaurant.
+WiFi is available free throughout.

 The Kerandangan area